-Please remember to notify Payroll if you close the bank account to which you have had your deposit directed.
+Please remember to notify the Payroll Office if you close the bank account to which you have had your deposit directed.

 To initiate direct deposit while on vacation, the Payroll Office must be given a minimum notice of at least one pay period (one month).